 Case Trustees and Examiners

-The case trustee is responsible for management of the property of the estate, operation of the debtor's business, and, if appropriate, the filing of a plan of reorganization.
-The trustee is required to file a plan as soon as possible, or, if not possible, to file a report explaining why a plan will not be filed or to recommend that the case be converted to Chapter 7 or be dismissed.
+The case trustee is responsible for managing the estate property, operating the debtor's business, and, if appropriate, filing the reorganization plan.
+The trustee must file a plan as soon as possible, or, if not possible, to file a report explaining why a plan will not be filed or to recommend that the case be converted to Chapter 7 or be dismissed.

-In some cases, an examiner rather than a trustee will be appointed.
+An examiner rather than a trustee may be appointed.
 The examiner does not run the debtor's business or perform the other duties of the case trustee except to investigate and report the debtor's performance.
 If ordered to do so by the court, however, an examiner may carry out any other duties of a trustee that the court orders the debtor in possession not to perform.
 Each court has the authority to determine the duties of an examiner in each particular case.
-In some cases, the examiner may file a plan of reorganization, negotiate or help the parties negotiate, or review the debtor's schedules to determine whether some of the claims are improperly categorized.
+The examiner may file a plan of reorganization, negotiate or help the parties negotiate, or review the debtor's schedules to determine whether some of the claims are improperly categorized.
 Sometimes, the examiner may be directed to determine if objections to any proofs of claim should be filed or whether causes of action have sufficient merit so that further legal action should be taken.
 If the court decides that a case trustee is needed, the examiner will be replaced.